Common types of spondylosis and different treatment options

 Here are some of the most common types of spondylosis that most often affect individuals later in life after their spines endure years of wear and tear:

-- Degenerative disc disease (DDD) – The deterioration of one or more of the intervertebral discs that normally cushion and separate adjacent vertebra.
+- Degenerative disc disease (DDD).
+The deterioration of one or more of the spinal discs that normally cushion and separate adjacent vertebra.
 This condition is marked by discs that have weakened, bulged or ruptured, which can lead to the compression of nearby nerve roots and even the spinal cord.

-When it comes to treating the various spondylosis types, non-surgical techniques are often successful over the course of several weeks or months.
+When it comes to treating the various spondylosis types, nonsurgical techniques are often successful over the course of several weeks or months.
 However, when conservative treatment does not deliver acceptable results, other options may be considered, including the various minimally invasive spine procedures that we offer at Laser Spine Institute.
-To learn more about our outpatient techniques and determine your candidacy, contact us today.
+To learn more about our outpatient techniques, contact us today.
+We can provide a free MRI review* to determine if you are a candidate for our procedures.